chadkluck/serverless-deploy-pipeline-atlantis/README.md

 ## About

-This CloudFormation template will create an AWS CodePipeline that monitors a CodeCommit branch for changes and then deploys the changes through an application infrastructure stack.
+This CloudFormation template will create an AWS CodePipeline that monitors a single CodeCommit branch for changes and then deploys the application to a separate application infrastructure stack.
+It is recommended that you familiarize yourself with CloudFormation, CloudFormation templates, and CodePipeline.

 Each branch will have its own deploy stack and application infrastructure stack.
-This allows you to separate dev, test, prod, grant developer access via CodeCommit policies, and create or destroy test and staging branches/pipelines as necessary.
+This allows you to separate dev, test, prod, grant developer access via CodeCommit policies, and create or destroy temporary or per-developer/feature test and staging branches/pipelines as necessary.

 - The Deploy CloudFormation stack template creates the Pipeline and resources for the pipeline to operate (such as IAM roles and S3 artifact buckets).
-It only runs when you need to make changes to how the Pipeline works.
+It only runs when you need to make changes to HOW the Pipeline works.
-- The AWS CodePipeline continually monitors and runs the deployment from the repository.
+- The AWS CodePipeline receives an event notification from the repository branch and builds and deploys the application infrastructure template.
-- The Infrastructure CloudFormation stack manages actual application resources.
+- The CloudFormation Infrastructure stack manages actual application resources.

-The templates, documentation, and tutorials were created by a software engineer, AWS Certified as both a Cloud Practitioner and Developer Associate, in hopes to bridge the gap between quick-start online examples and well-architected production-ready applications.
-The template is actively used in production and receives periodic updates for security and recommendations from AWS.
+The templates, documentation, and tutorials were created by an AWS Certified developer in hopes to bridge the gap between quick-start online examples and well-architected production-ready applications.
+The template is actively used in production and receives periodic updates for security and best practices from AWS.

+This template can serve as a base or example template as you modify it to meet your needs.
+It is developed with the Principle of Least Privilege, and can deploy applications that utilize S3, DynamoDb, Lambda, API Gateway, CloudWatch Logs, Alarms, and Dashboards right out of the box.
 The templates can be extended to meet your needs simply by adding the appropriate IAM policies to the CloudFormation Role.
-For example, your developers cannot add EC2 instances to their application infrastructure unless the Pipeline has been granted permission to do so from the Deploy Stack.
+For example, your developers cannot add Event Bridge or EC2 instances to their application infrastructure unless you first add the appropriate IAM policies to the CodePipeline Cloud Formation Role.

+As you begin to look under the hood you can use it as a model for learning AWS Cloud Concepts such as Infrastructure as Code (IaC), CloudFormation, AWS CodePipeline, and serverless architecture.
+Once you have played around with it, the sky is the limit as you add your own modifications for your own use case.

 ### Pros to using a template like this: